Competitive Start Fund - All Sectors - with focus on Agtech/Manufacturing/Lifesciences/Renewables

 - Note: Any intellectual property that is required to execute the business plan that is currently owned by the promoters must be assigned to the company prior to the CSF investment completing.

-What is the maximum funding available and what costs are eligible?
+What is the maximum funding and on what terms?

 - Applications are considered on a competitive basis.